 He received his undergraduate degree from Yale University, graduating Magna Cum Laude.
 After one year of research at the National Institute of Health, Dr. Mayor received his medical degree from the University of Pennsylvania in Philadelphia.
 He completed his internship in general surgery and residency in orthopaedic surgery at both the Montefiore Medical Center and the Albert Einstein College of Medicine in New York City.
 He then went on to receive a year of specialty training in sports medicine and arthroscopic surgery at the Tufts-New England Medical Center in Boston, Massachusetts.
 The American Orthopaedic Society for Sports Medicine acknowledged this extensive research by granting him the O’Donoghue Sports Injury Research Award.

-Dr. Mayor primarily operates at Midstate Medical Center’s Connecticut Orthopedic Institute and Yale New Haven Hospital, and the Connecticut Orthopaedic Surgery Centers in Branford and Milford, CT.
+Dr. Mayor primarily operates at Midstate Medical Center’s Connecticut Orthopaedic Institute and Yale-New Haven Hospital, and the Connecticut Orthopaedic Surgery Centers in Branford and Milford, CT.
 Dr. Mayor is also a member of the Yale School of Medicine clinical faculty and an active fellow of the American Academy of Orthopaedic Surgeons.